cerebris/jsonapi-resources-site/src/v0.10/guide/resources.md

 ### Paginators

-`JSONAPI::Resource` supports several pagination methods by default, and allows you to implement a custom system if the defaults do not meet your needs.
+`JSONAPI::Resource` supports several pagination methods by default, and it allows you to implement a custom system if the defaults do not meet your needs.

 #### Paged Paginator